satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 - Assess dependencies, use tools like AWS Migration Hub or Azure Migrate.
 - Perform phased migrations with testing.

-**Example:** Migrating VMs from AWS to GCP using Velero for Kubernetes apps, ensuring zero data loss.
+*Example:* Migrating VMs from AWS to GCP using Velero for Kubernetes apps, ensuring zero data loss.

 ### 13. How do you ensure security in a multi-cloud environment?

 **Answer:**
 - Use consistent IAM policies, encrypt data in transit with TLS, and deploy unified security tools like CrowdStrike.

-**Example:** Implementing SSO with Okta across AWS and Azure, with encrypted VPC peering.
+*Example:* Implementing SSO with Okta across AWS and Azure, with encrypted VPC peering.

 ### 14. Explain cost optimization in multi-cloud setups.

 **Answer:**
 - Use reserved instances where possible, monitor with tools like CloudHealth, and right-size resources dynamically.

-**Example:** Running compute-intensive tasks on GCP's cheaper instances and storage on AWS S3, saving 20% monthly.
+*Example:* Running compute-intensive tasks on GCP's cheaper instances and storage on AWS S3, saving 20% monthly.

 ### 15. How do you monitor multi-cloud applications?

 **Answer:**
 - Use tools like Prometheus with multi-cloud exporters or commercial solutions like New Relic for unified monitoring.

-**Example:** Alerting on latency spikes in either cloud via a single dashboard.
+*Example:* Alerting on latency spikes in either cloud via a single dashboard.

 ### 16. Describe disaster recovery in multi-cloud.

 **Answer:**
 - Implement active-active or active-passive setups with automated failover scripts.

-**Example:** If AWS fails, Terraform provisions resources on Azure automatically.
+*Example:* If AWS fails, Terraform provisions resources on Azure automatically.

 ## Reliability

 ### 17. How do you define and measure reliability in SRE?

 **Answer:**
-- Measured by <span style="color:blue">SLIs</span>: uptime, latency, error rates.
+- Measured by **SLIs**: uptime, latency, error rates.
-- <span style="color:blue">SLOs</span> set targets, e.g., 99.9% uptime.
+- **SLOs** set targets, e.g., 99.9% uptime.
-- <span style="color:blue">SLAs</span> define consequences.
+- **SLAs** define consequences.

-**Example:** For a game server, SLI is successful logins per minute; SLO is 99.95% success rate.
+*Example:* For a game server, SLI is successful logins per minute; SLO is 99.95% success rate.

 ### 18. Explain implementing chaos engineering in AWS.